 by Patricia M. Johnson, CMC and Richard F. Outcalt, CMC

-Any one of these approaches to growth requires a rigorous process: develop your plans, explore real estate or web hosting opportunities, evaluate systems, identify mid-management talent, line up financing, and so on.
+Each one of these approaches to survival and growth requires a rigorous process: develop your plans, explore real estate or web hosting opportunities, evaluate systems, identify mid-management talent, line up financing, and so on.

 But wait!
 Before you get too far down the road on any of these areas, you first must decide on your fundamental growth strategy.

 Why?
 Because your growth strategy and your tactics must align!